cerebral/cerebral/docs/docs/docs/developer_guide/paths.md

 Where *success* and *error* are our **paths**.

 ### Grabbing a repo
 Let us implement something similar.
-We are going to grab information about github repos and display it in the toast:
+We are going to grab information about github repos and display it in the toast.
+We introduce a new tag called **string**.
+It just evaluates the string, inserting any props or state you have defined in it:

 ```js
 ...